 You can sew all the layers togethers in many ways, here a the most popular 3

-- Use a needle and thread and sew the layers together by hand with a simple running stitch.
+- Hand Quilting: Use a needle and thread and sew the layers together by hand with a simple running stitch.

-- Use a sewing machine to sew straight lines and join the layers
+- Machine Quilting: Use a sewing machine to sew straight lines and join the layerss

-- Use a sewing machine with a free arm which allows you to sew designs as you join the layers.
+- Free Motion Quilting: Use a sewing machine with a free arm and walking foot which allows you to sew designs as you join the layers.

 I chose to hand stitch to quilt my layers together.
-Hand Quilting can be a quite time consuming compared to other processes, but I enjoy Hand Quilting because it is my way of relaxing/ sewing while watching a tv show.
+Hand Quilting can be a quite time consuming compared to other processes, but I enjoy hand quilting because it is my way of relaxing/ sewing while watching a tv show and one of the favorite parts of the quilting process.
+You can use a thimble to prevent your thumb from tiring out, its a personal preference.

 I kept the sewing simple to speed up the process.
-I simply stitched around each of my blocks, using colored threads.
-I chose a red and ochre thread here.
+I simply stitched around each of my blocks, using colored threads and a blind stitch.
+This is called straight line quilting.
+Tie off each area with a strong knot for durability.

 3. Trim the basted Quilt

 After completing the Quilting process (also called basting) of your choice, use a Soft grip Pinking shears to trim the edges of the quilt neatly.
-Make sure all of your edges are straight and corners at 90 degrees.
+Make sure all of your edges are straight and have sharp mitered corners.

 4. Bind off the Quilt